-The age of sample MU-2 (93 \pm 7) corresponds to the expected stratigraphic age for this unit and probably represent early diagenesis.
+The age of sample MU-2 (93 ± 7) corresponds to the expected stratigraphic age for this unit and probably represents early diagenesis.
 In sample MU-1, on the other hand, a wedge pattern similar to the fragments in sample EFN-1 can be identified.
-Out of 80 spot analyses, the older 13 dates form a reasonable isochron with age of 91 \pm 6 Ma and MSWD of 1.8.
+Out of 80 spot analyses, the older 13 dates form a reasonable isochron with an age of 91 ± 6 Ma and MSWD of 1.8.
 This age falls within the expected stratigraphic age range and probably represents an early diagenetic event.
-The youngest 38 spot analyses yield an age of 53 \pm 2 Ma, with MSWD of 2.
-The older isochron corresponds to the expected stratigraphic age of this sample, while the younger isochron is ~30 Ma younger and may reflect either the time of closure during late-stage dolomitization, or mixed age between stratigraphic age and a much younger dolomitization event (Fig. 10).
+The youngest 38 spot analyses yield an age of 53 ± 2 Ma, with an MSWD of 2.
+The older isochron corresponds to the expected stratigraphic age of this sample, while the younger isochron is ~ 30 Ma younger and may reflect either the time of closure during late-stage dolomitization or a mixed age between stratigraphic age and a much younger dolomitization event (Fig. 10).

-Despite its low-resolution isochron, a similar wedge pattern to MU-1 can be seen in sample KM-1, with an older age of 101 ± 11 Ma (MSWD =0.46; n = 15) and younger age of 56 ± 3 Ma (MSWD = 0.94; n=50).
-This repeating pattern may represent actual dolomitization event at ~55 Ma in these localities.
-An Early Eocene dolomitization event is, however, not familiar in the local geological record.
-Hence, the age of 55 Ma may reflect mixed ages of stratigraphic age (early diagenesis) and some younger event(s), similar to sample EFN-1, whereas a young event correspond to the age of 6.5 Ma and association with faulting along the Dead Sea Fault.
+Despite its low-resolution isochron, a wedge pattern similar to that in MU-1 can be seen in sample KM-1, with an older age of 101 ± 11 Ma (MSWD = 0.46; n = 15) and younger age of 56 ± 3 Ma (MSWD = 0.94; n = 50).
+This repeating pattern may represent an actual dolomitization event at \sim 55 Ma in these localities.
+An early Eocene dolomitization event is, however, not present in the local geological record.
+Hence, the age of 55 Ma may reflect mixed ages of stratigraphic age (early diagenesis) and some younger event(s), similar to sample EFN-1, whereas a young event corresponds to the age of 6.5 Ma and association with faulting along the Dead Sea fault.
 The use of CL imaging can help to establish how homogeneous the samples are in terms of precipitation conditions.
-Micritic material are very hard to study by simple microscopy and slight differences in luminescence may suggest superimposed precipitation events.
-In such cases, early events that left very small remnant material, but with high U content, and a later dominant event with low U-content, can easily produce mixed age that is shifted towards old ages.
+Micritic materials are very hard to study by simple microscopy, and slight differences in luminescence may suggest superimposed precipitation events.
+In such cases, early events that left very small remnant material, but with high U content, and a later dominant event with low U content can easily produce a mixed age that is shifted towards old ages.
 In such cases, it might be useful to implement the methodology described in Drost et al. (2018), in which 2-D elemental and isotopic ratio maps are used for targeting subdomains in carbonate samples with complex geological histories, such as diagenetic overprinting.